 What Causes Chronic Rhinitis?

-In most cases, chronic rhinitis is caused by allergies.
+In most cases, it can be caused by allergies.
 There are several allergens that can trigger rhinitis, such as pollen, mold, dust mites, and pet dander.
-Chronic allergic rhinitis can occur when patients have many different allergy triggers, making them difficult to avoid.
+It can also occur when patients have many different allergy triggers, making them difficult to avoid.
 However, many treatments are available for allergic rhinitis, including allergy shots.

-There are several possible causes of chronic rhinitis that aren’t related to allergies.
+There are several possible causes that aren’t related to allergies.
 These causes fall into three main categories: medications, environmental/lifestyle factors, and hormonal fluctuations.

 Certain medications can lead to chronic rhinitis, including: